datacosmos-br/dc-api-x/docs/26-tech-cli.md

         typer.echo("Operation cancelled")
 ```

+---

-## Extending the CLI
+## 6. Extending the CLI

-### Adding New Commands
+### 6.1 Plugin Integration

-Plugin developers can extend the DCApiX CLI by adding their own commands:
+Plugins can extend the DCApiX CLI with their own commands:

 ```python
 from dc_api_x.cli import app as main_app